 August 3rd, 2018

 Running a successful practice requires certain skills and a healthy state of mind, but taking care of your physical health can massively increase your daily productivity as well.
-Here are a 4 simple areas of self improvement to focus on during the week.
+Here are a 4 simple areas of self improvement to increase your productivity during the week.

 1: Caloric Intake